 .stylelintrc: configuration for stylelint which lints the scss code.

-Dockerfile.dev: the dockerfile that is used to build the development image of the web-frontend.
+docker/Dockerfile.dev: the dockerfile that is used to build the development image of the web-frontend.

 jest.config.js: config file for running the tests with JEST.

-nuxt.config.js: base nuxt config for the development environment.
+nuxt.config.js: base Nuxt config for the development environment.

 package.json: main package config including all the dependencies for the web-frontend.

-yarn.lock: auto generated file containing a list of the installed dependencies via yarn.
+yarn.lock: auto generated file containing a list of the dependencies installed via yarn.

 All the modules follow the common directory structure of Nuxt.
-More information can be found in the nuxt documentation about the directory structure.
+More information can be found in the Nuxt documentation about the directory structure.

 The docs folder contains markdown files with the full developer documentation of Baserow.
 The contents of these files are automatically placed on https://baserow.io/docs.